-2. Teaching in Part 1A Earth Science in 2021-22
+2. Teaching in Part 1A Earth Science in 2022-23

-Our teaching takes place in five main ways; lectures, practical classes, supervisions and field trips.
+Our teaching takes place in four main ways; lectures, practical classes, supervisions and field trips.

-Communications will take place via the 1A Moodle page and associated announcements; and through the Microsoft Office 1A Teams channel.
-We expect there to changes to practical arrangements at short notice and/or important announcements regarding assessments.
-Please check both Moodle and Teams carefully and regularly.
+Communications will take place via the 1A Moodle page and associated announcements.
+Please check both Moodle carefully and regularly.